CorneliusRior/CCRepl/PuppetCommand.md

 The `PuppetCommand` class is the building block of a Puppet command system.
 Commands are defined inside command sets implementing `IPuppetCommandSet`, and privided to `Puppet` during construction.

-The `PuppetCommand` constructor has only one required property, `Name`.
+The `PuppetCommand` has only one required property, `Name`.
 When `Puppet` is built, each assigned command is automatically given an address `AddressString`, structured lke `parent.command.child`, which we call the "Command Head".
 The command can then be called by inputting the command head, followed by arguments seperated by spaces, stored in an IReadOnlyList\<string\> `args`.

+A `PuppetCommand` can be defined using either the class constructor, or `CommandBuilder`.
+To define a command which can take JSON input, use `CommandBuilder`.

 ## Properties:

-- `Name`:Canonical name of the command.
+- `Name`: Canonical name of the command.
 The only required property.
 AddressString is assigned based on this parameter.
 Name must be unique in its respective level and have no siblings with identical names.
 - `AddressString`:
 String by which this command is called.
 Consists of the root command's name followed by descendent names seperated by '.' (e.g. `Help.List`).
 - `Aliases`: A list of aliases which can be used instead of `Name`.
 Canonical name takes priority in all searches.
 Every alias must be unique in its respective level and have no siblings with identical aliases.